Study Guide for Wong’s Essentials of Pediatric Nursing – Elsevier eBook on VitalSource (Retail Access Card), 11th Edition

 Elsevier eBook on VitalSource - Access Card

-Updated to correspond to the bestselling textbook, the Study Guide for Wong's Essentials of Pediatric Nursing, 11th Edition features Next Generation NCLEX®-style case studies and questions, key terms, and critical thinking exercises to help you learn difficult concepts.
-With practical activities and answers for review questions at the back of the guide, it enhances your comprehension — and helps you to apply your knowledge to real-world scenarios.
+Updated to correspond to the bestselling textbook, the Study Guide for Wong's Essentials of Pediatric Nursing, 11th Edition features Next Generation NCLEX®-style case studies and questions, key terms, and critical thinking exercises to help students learn difficult concepts.
+With practical activities and answers for review questions at the back of the guide, it enhances students’ comprehension — and encourages them to apply their knowledge to real-world scenarios.

 - Key term mastery exercises include matching and fill-in-the-blank questions to give students the opportunity to test their ability to define all key terms highlighted in the corresponding textbook chapter.